Why am I being charged for Amazon EC2 when all my instances were terminated?

 New instances have launched on your account

 Check that service's documentation for more information on terminating these resources.
-If you're unsure which service or resource is launching instances on your account, contact AWS Support for help.
+If you're not sure which service or resource is launching instances on your account, then contact AWS Support for help.

 You purchased a Reserved Instance